kap16/newsFeed/README.md

 Contributions are welcome.

 #### Running tests
 * ```npm run dev``` will start an instance of the app using webpack-dev-server running on port 3001.
-Please use this command for debuging against UI and Graphical changes in the web client.
+Please use this command for debugging against UI and Graphical changes in the web client.
 * ```npm run debug``` will start an instance of the app, building the app using webpack and then serving it using express running on port 3001.
-Please use this command for debuging against changes to the express application (found in the ```server``` folder) and server requests.
+Please use this command for debugging against changes to the express application (found in the server folder) and server requests.

 ### Support
 Please refer the [issue tracker](https://github.com/kap16/newsFeed/issues) for reporting problems and requesting new features.